beginner117/curiosity-lab/README.md

 - Each directory corresponds to a specific concept or idea, and the models are meant to be lightweight and illustrative.

 ## Disclaimer
-These toy models are exploratory in nature.
-They may contain simplifications or assumptions that make them unsuitable for direct application without further refinement.
+These toy models contain simplifications or assumptions that make them unsuitable for direct application without further refinement.

 ---